alanjoshua/Kurama-Engine/README.md

 ## Usage

 * The repository has a test program with a main class.
 Run it to test the program
-* The test program has only been tested to work on my windows laptop and PC and would probably not work on a Mac as there is a difference between handling file path and windows management.
+* The test program has only been tested on my windows laptop and PC and would probably not work on a Mac as there is a difference between handling file path and windows management.

 ### GUI controls
 <p> The program takes control of the mouse to control the camera so press the escape key on your keyboard to switch to normal mouse movement mode</p>